Monthly Archives: February 2018

 The next day I ran into the kid and the dog in front of the building.
 “Was that you, or rather your dog, that shit in front of the building last night?”
-I said to him accusingly, in French.
-(Est-ce que c’était toi, ou plutôt ton chien, qui a chié devant l’immeuble hier soir?)
+I asked him accusingly.
+(Est-ce que c’était toi, ou plutôt ton chien, qui a chié devant l’immeuble hier soir ?)
 Of course he denied it.
 That was last week.
 Tonight, I came home from work at 6 pm, ran upstairs to get my shopping caddy and my winter coat (a cold front is moving in from Siberia), went back outside and who do I run into on the opposite sidewalk?
 The kid again.
 With his dog caught in the act of flagrant délit in the middle of the sidewalk.
 In a rare and remarkable display of self-restraint, I walked past them both with my caddy and didn’t say a word.
 The kid, however, saw me coming and pulled a plastic bag out of his pocket.
 Good for him, I said to myself as I headed up the street, he’s becoming toilet trained.

 But, no!
 An hour later I walked down that same sidewalk, my caddy filled with groceries, and there was a big pile of merde in that same spot.
 Fresh.
 From that dog.
 The kid never picked it up.